UTAustin-SwarmLab/Task-aware-Distributed-Source-Coding/README.md

 The airbus experiment needs the airbus dataset.
 To download the dataset, see [Airbus Aircraft Detection](https://www.kaggle.com/datasets/airbusgeo/airbus-aircrafts-sample-dataset). \
 After downloading the dataset, place the dataset in the "./airbus_dataset folder and run "./airbus_scripts/aircraft-detection-with-yolov8.ipynb". \
-Then, Put the output of the notebook in the following folder "./airbus_dataset/224x224_overlap28_percent0.3_/train" and "./airbus_dataset/224x224_overlap28_percent0.3_/val".
+Then, put the output of the notebook in the following folder "./airbus_dataset/224x224_overlap28_percent0.3_/train" and "./airbus_dataset/224x224_overlap28_percent0.3_/val".

 ### Usage